Skip to main content

 Wastewater Improvements Timeline

-(Click to enlarge.
-We will update this timeline with additional project work in 2027 later this year.
+(Click to enlarge the map below.
+We will update this timeline with additional project work in late 2026 and 2027.
+The timing of construction on Lift Stations 3, 4, 6 & 7 is yet to be determined, but likely to start in summer or fall 2026.
 All lift station projects are currently scheduled to finish by mid-2027.)

 Construction Impacts - What to Expect